fastlane/docs/docs/getting-started/ios/setup.md

 fastlane init
 ```

-Note that if you want to create your first app on AppStore Connect account, you need to set developer name (`company_name`) with `PRODUCE_COMPANY_NAME` environment variable:
+Note that if you want to create your first app on your App Store Connect account, you need to set the developer name (`company_name`) with `PRODUCE_COMPANY_NAME` environment variable:

 ```no-highlight
 PRODUCE_COMPANY_NAME="YOUR COMPANY NAME" fastlane init